aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 All of the AFI Management Tools support a `-help` option that may be used to display the full set of options.

-####`sudo` or root Privileges
+#### `sudo` or `root` Privileges

-The tools require sudo (or root) access since AFI loads and clears are modifying the underlying system hardware (also see the FAQ section "Q: How do the AFI Management Tools work?".
+The tools require sudo or root access rights since AFI loads and clears modify the underlying system hardware (also see the FAQ section "Q: How do the AFI Management Tools work?".

 ## Installs or Updates to the AFI Management Tools